Bloomberg Aptitude Test or BAT

-Bloomberg Aptitude Test or BAT – Financial industry has grown by leaps and bounds in the last decade and there has been a growing demand for financial expertise in specialised area of finance.
-However, with the rising competition levels, it has also become a difficult task for employers to screen candidates for their knowledge and skills based on an objective set of criteria.
-To meet this challenge and help students and aspiring professionals assess their suitability for a career in finance, Bloomberg Institute launched the BAT Test in 2010.
+The financial industry has grown by leaps and bounds in the last decade with increasing demand for financial expertise in a specialized area of finance.
+However, the rise of competition levels has made it difficult for employers to screen candidates based on objective criteria for their knowledge and skills.
+Bloomberg Institute launched the BAT Test in 2010 to meet this challenge and help aspiring students and professionals assess their suitability for a career in finance.

 IMPORTANT UPDATE – Please note that as of January 2016, Bloomberg is no longer offering BAT sessions on campus or online.

 Bloomberg now offers Bloomberg Market ConceptsBloomberg Market ConceptsBloomberg Market Concepts Exam is a self-paced online course designed to introduce aspiring financial professionals to finance concepts.
 It is an e-learning course that uses Bloomberg data and is divided into four modules.
 Participants get a completion certificate. instead.

 What is the Bloomberg Aptitude Test (BAT) About?

 Bloomberg Aptitude Test determines students’ knowledge in specific areas of finance.
 Rather than focusing on an academic understanding of financial concepts, the test assesses an individual’s ability to apply theoretical knowledge to real-life scenarios.
 That also makes it a better filter for employers to employ individuals with the desired skill set and problem-solving skills.
 Bloomberg Aptitude Test is a two-hour long exam comprising 100 multiple-choice questions that test the students for eight sections.
 Therefore, there is no particular curriculum or study material to prepare for the exam.
 However, for guidance, Bloomberg has provided online a series of sample questions related to Bloomberg Test Prep.